snowplow-archive/snowplow.github.com/_posts/2014-08-29-snowplow-android-tracker-0.1.0-released.md

 <h2><a name="mobile-context">4.
 Mobile context</a></h2>

-The Tracker automatically grabs the user's timezone, user language and other details, in a similar fashion to the Snowplow JavaScript Tracker.
+The Tracker automatically grabs the user's timezone, language and other details, in a similar fashion to the Snowplow JavaScript Tracker.

 Similar to the [iOS Tracker] [ios-blog], the Android Tracker also grabs a set of mobile-specific contextual data, for example, the device model, manufacturer and operating system version.
 This is added to each event's context array following the [mobile context schema] [mobile-context].